- Web Server

 - Site Map/RSS Feeds

-Installing Nginx With PHP5 And MySQL Support On CentOS 5.5
+Installing Lighttpd With PHP5 And MySQL Support On CentOS 5.6

-Nginx (pronounced "engine x") is a free, open-source, high-performance HTTP server.
-Nginx is known for its stability, rich feature set, simple configuration, and low resource consumption.
-This tutorial shows how you can install Nginx on a CentOS 5.5 server with PHP5 support (through FastCGI) and MySQL support.
+Lighttpd is a secure, fast, standards-compliant web server designed for speed-critical environments.
+This tutorial shows how you can install Lighttpd on a CentOS 5.6 server with PHP5 support (through FastCGI) and MySQL support.